 Tropical lines of calabaza can vine extensively, up to 50 feet long, and also produce very large fruit in excess of 50 pounds.
-These tropical lines are not well suited for production in the Northeastern US due to the vining nature, requiring abundant space, and the fact that the fruit may not mature before frost.
-Many growers in Latin America save seed from harvest of these open-pollinated lines for the next planting, which leads to tremendous variation in plant growth and fruit size, shape and skin color (Figure 1).
+These tropical lines are not well suited for production in the Northeastern U.S. due to the vining nature, requiring abundant space, and the fact that the fruit may not mature before frost.
+Many growers in Latin America save seed from harvest of these open-pollinated lines for the next planting, which leads to tremendous variation in plant growth and fruit size, shape and skin color (Figure 14).
 One reason for this tremendous diversity is that hard squashes are monecious (plants that have both male and female flowers on the same plant).
 This is unlike peppers and tomatoes, for example, in which each flower has both the male and female sexual organs, called perfect flowers, and thus self-fertilization in the same flower is common.
 This means there is less variation in the next generation when saving seed in peppers and tomatoes compared to crops in the cucurbit family such as calabaza.

-One key trait that consumers want is deep orange flesh and kabocha, abóbora types butternut squash and many other hard squashes have deep orange flesh the market desires (Figure 3).
-In addition, many Latinos use small amounts of calabaza at a time.
+One key trait that Latino consumers want to see in calabaza is a deep orange flesh; kabocha, abóbora, butternut, and most other C. moschata hard squashes have the deep orange flesh consumers desire (Figure 16).
+Another reason for the growing preference for smaller calabaza types is due to the fact that many Latinos use small amounts of calabaza at a time.
 Calabaza is not traditionally used as a side dish in Latino cuisines, as is the case in many traditional, non-Latino households in the United States.
-Instead, as stated above, calabaza is added to dishes in small amounts at a time whihc encourages markets to sell smaller sizes of calabaza.
-For this reason, when markets buy large types of calaabaza they traditionally cut them into smaller pieces and wrap them in cellophane (Figure 3).
+Instead, as stated above, calabaza is added to dishes in small amounts at a time, which encourages markets to sell smaller sizes of calabaza.
+For this reason, when markets buy large types of calabaza they traditionally cut them into smaller pieces and wrap them in cellophane (Figure 17).
 One issue with this practice is that the calabaza pieces will begin to degrade more rapidly after being cut compared to hard squashes that are sold whole.
-This means that markets can lose a higher percentage of their squash when they cut them compared to when they keep them whole.
+This means that markets can lose a higher percentage of their large calabaza when they cut them compared to when they keep them whole.